Guidelines & Procedures

-- Reimbursement must be made using the Expense Report within Concur - only one claim should be submitted per trip.
-A separate Expense Report is required for each Out-of-Province and Tri-Council funded trip.
-This means that more than one Out-of-Province and/or Tri-Council funded trip cannot be included on a given Expense Report.
+- Reimbursement is to be made using the Expense Report within Concur - only one claim should be submitted per trip.
+A separate Expense Report is required for each Out-of-Province and Tri-Agency funded trip.
+This means that more than one Out-of-Province and/or Tri-Agency funded trip cannot be included on a given Expense Report.

 - Claims must be submitted as soon as possible, but no later than 2 months, after returning from a trip.
 Claims submitted after the 2 months require a written explanation for the late submission.

 - Credit card slips alone are not acceptable as they do not normally provide sufficient detail about the items being claimed through Concur.

 - Original receipts in a foreign language must be translated.